mimuki/halley/README.md

 # msync_fzf

-A fzf-based fedi timeline browser, for Mastodon and anything that supports the Mastodon API.
+A fediverse timeline browser, for Mastodon and anything that supports the Mastodon API.
 Uses msync at <https://github.com/Kansattica/msync> for actual interaction, and fzf at <https://github.com/junegunn/fzf> for presentation: this repo is just a bunch of scripts to glue it all.

-Hacked extensively to do strange things- features are duct taped on, and will break if you look at them funny.
-The original is <https://git.sr.ht/~rakoo/msync_fzf>, if you want that.

-The icons assume you're using <https://github.com/slavfox/Cozette>, and a few icons are PUA characters.
-My bad.
+Originally forked from <https://git.sr.ht/~rakoo/msync_fzf>.

 ## Screenshots
+(out of date)

 ![viewing the home timeline, with highlighted mentions and hashtags](./example.png)
 ![viewing the notifications list](./notifications.png)